 Privacy Rights of Students in Education Records

 The federal Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
-1232g) and regulations adopted thereunder (34 C.F.R.
+1232g) (FERPA) and regulations adopted thereunder (34 C.F.R.
 99) set out requirements designed to protect students' privacy in their educational records maintained by the campus.
-The statute and regulations govern access to certain student records maintained by the campus, and the release of such records.
-The law provides that the campus must give students access to most records directly related to the student, and must also provide an opportunity for a hearing to challenge the records, if the student claims they are inaccurate, misleading, or otherwise inappropriate.
+The statute and regulations govern access to certain student records maintained by the campus and the release of those records.
+FERPA provides that the campus must give students access to most records directly related to the student, and must also provide an opportunity for a hearing to correct the records if the student claims they are inaccurate, misleading, or otherwise inappropriate.
 The right to a hearing under this law does not include any right to challenge the appropriateness of a grade determined by the instructor.
 FERPA generally requires the campus obtain a student's written consent before releasing personally identifiable data pertaining to the student.
-The institution has adopted a set of policies and procedures governing implementation of the statute and the regulations.
+The campus has adopted a set of policies and procedures governing implementation of FERPA and the regulations.
 Copies of these policies and procedures may be obtained on the web at www.sfsu.edu/~admisrec/reg/ferpa.html or in the Registrar's Office.
 Among the types of information included in the campus statement of policies and procedures is:

 - the student records maintained and the information they contain;

-- the official responsible for maintaining each type of record;
+- the campus official responsible for maintaining each record;

 - the location of access lists indicating persons requesting or receiving information from the record;

 - student access rights to their records;

 - procedure for challenging the content of student records; and

 - the student's right to file a complaint with the Department of Education.